Taxes Get Personal: What’s Your Filing Status?

 February 13, 2012 : Teresa L. Clark - Corporate Communications

-One of the most common mistakes taxpayers make is selecting the wrong filing status – and a short lesson on filing statuses could help ensure you pay only what you owe in taxes and get back the tax refund you’re due.
+One of the most common mistakes taxpayers make is selecting the wrong filing status – and a short lesson on tax rate schedules could help ensure you pay only what you owe in taxes and get back the tax refund you’re due.

 If it has been a while since you filled out a tax form using a pen, you might have forgotten about the tax rate schedule.
 This schedule outlines how taxes are applied based on filing status.
 All the tax brackets range from 10-35 percent, but the points at which you move from one to the next vary based on your filing status.
 If you select the wrong filing status, you very likely will not be taxed accurately because the moves to higher tax brackets are prompted by different amounts for each filing status.
 Also, because the amount of the standard deduction is different for each filing status, selecting the wrong one could result in paying taxes on more income than you’re required.